You Items were added to your Basket

 cylinder with holes in it.
 A powerful vacuum pump inside the steel cylinder pulls the

 flat polyethylene layer tight over it to create the bubble.
 The second flat layer of

 film is then passed over the cylinder, laminating itself to the first layer to seal

 everything together and make it impossible for air to escape the bubbles.

 The two most common sizes of bubble available (large and small) are made using cylinders

-> with different sized holes.
-Small bubble has a diameter of 10mm and a height of
+with different-sized holes.
+The small bubble has a diameter of 10mm and a height of

-> 4mm per bubble - large bubble has a diameter of 20mm and a height of 7mm.
+4mm per bubble, the large bubble has a diameter of 20mm and a height of 7mm.

-> Bubble wrap is the best way to package fragile and heavy items to ensure they will
+Bubble wrap is the best way to package fragile and heavy items to ensure they will